Skip to main content

 Accept: application/vnd.myapi.v2+json

-I recommend URL versioning for its simplicity.
+I recommend URL versioning.
 Every tutorial, every tool, every developer understands it immediately.
 Start at v1 and increment only when you make breaking changes.
-Non-breaking additions (new fields, new optional parameters) do not require a version bump.
+Non-breaking additions (new fields, new optional parameters) don't require a version bump.
+Simple.

 Pagination